Jas-SinghFSU/hyprpanel-docs/docs/getting_started/installation.md

 ```
 :warning: **Caveat**: Currently, updating the configuration through the GUI will
 overwrite the `config.json` file by deleting it and creating a new one in its
 place.
-This causes an error with Home Manager as the config must be a symlink to
-the current generation for Home Manager to properly update it.
-A shorthand fix
-is to delete `config.json` if it is NOT a symlink which can be handled for you
-with the module by setting the `overwrite.enable` option.
-An obvious caveat to
+This is obviously problematic for Home Manager which can only back up
+files once to symlink the next generation config.
+Hence, the `overwrite.enable`
+option was implemented to automatically delete the file before generating a
-this is that you can no longer save the configurations set from the GUI.
-The
+new one.
+A big caveat to this is that configurations are no longer persistent,
-recommended workflow is to keep track of the differences and apply it later
-in the module.

-TL;DR - You can use the GUI but changes will be overwritten after activating
-a new Home Manager build.
-Keep track of what you like and update the module.
-See `./nix/module.nix` for all available options.
-One way to do this is to
+which is expected of Home Manager, but at least you're able to see live changes
+from the GUI.
+Just make sure to remember what you changed and try to find the
+corresponding option in the module's settings.
+One nice tip is to copy
-make a copy of `~/.config/hyprpanel/config.json` and do a `vimdiff` with the
+`config.json` and do a `vimdiff` to see exactly what the option path is.
-copy and the newly overwritten `config.json`.
+The JSON key will be the exact same as the setting attribute, just without
+the double quotes.

 ### Installing HyprPanel